Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Additional information regarding dataset

-After generating the question augmentations, we check the generated results for quality (ensuring the contents within the curly braces are retained for easy formatting with Python and that the responses are in English).
-Then, for each label and mpMRI in each dataset, we sample four multitask questions without replacement such that each major task is addressed in at least one question, one partially out-of-scope question, and one completely out-of-scope question.
+After generating the question augmentations, we apply a rules-based quality check: questions and answers are properly split with "Q:" and "A:" respectively, contents within the curly braces are retained for easy formatting with Python, and that the responses are in English.
+Then, for each finding and mpMRI in each dataset, we sample four multitask questions without replacement such that each major task is addressed in at least one question, one partially out-of-scope question, and one completely out-of-scope question.
 Examples of generated question types can be seen in Table~\ref{tab:qual_vqa}.
+Additionally, all the generated test set question candidates pass an automated data cleaning step using ChatGPT (model ``gpt-4o-2024-08-06'') to ensure high quality evaluation.
+See the prompts below for the three different question types.